 Thunder Road Distillery takes its name from an infamous route that moonshiners frequented during Prohibition (and the related Thunder Road film starring Robert Mitchum).
 The distillery has built a loyal following for its moonshine, whiskey, rum, rye, gin, vodka, and alcohol-infused fruits.

 Tasting Notes: Samples are free at Thunder Road Distillery!
 Some of our favorite varieties include Watermelon, Blackberry, and Mango.

 Where to Stay in Pigeon Forge

 When you stay with Timber Tops Cabin Rentals, you will be near all of these awesome distilleries in Pigeon Forge and the Smoky Mountains.
 With everything from 1 bedroom cabins to 15 bedroom lodges, we are sure to have the perfect property for your escape.
+After sampling all the delicious moonshine in Pigeon Forge and the Smoky Mountains, you’ll love having a short trip back to your cabin.
 To start planning your getaway, browse our selection of cabins in Pigeon Forge!